1. Does Tooth Bonding Break Easily or Fall Off?

 Using too much or too little resin material during the procedure can cause problems and issues as time progresses and you may even need your bonding corrected.
 For this reason, you should trust experienced and qualified dentists to carry out the treatment for long-lasting and impressive results.

 Strength of the Tooth on Where Teeth Bonding is Applied

 Healthy teeth can create a strong bond with the resin material for long-lasting results.
 Weak and unhealthy teeth may not be able to hold on to bonding and may eventually chip off or break.

 Your Habits and Your Oral Health

 Your eating habits and maintenance routine will also determine the lifespan of your dental bonding.
-Consuming food and drinks that are considered harmful to your teeth are likely to result in staining and discolouration.
-Not maintaining your teeth is also likely to cause damage and reduce the lifespan of tooth bonding.
+Consuming food and drinks that are considered harmful and are likely to result in staining and discolouration.
+Not maintaining their hygene is also likely to cause damage and reduce the lifespan of their bonding.

 How Long Does Front Teeth Bonding Last?

-Teeth dental bonding is an effective and safe procedure that can restore chipped front teeth or fill large gaps.
-On average, bonding on front teeth lasts up to 10 years with the correct maintenance, regular check ups, and oral health.
+Teeth dental bonding is an effective and safe procedure that can restore a chipped appearance or fill large gaps.
+On average, bonding on the front lasts up to 10 years with the correct maintenance, regular check ups, and oral health.

 Your front teeth are exposed every day and therefore require increased maintenance and care to ensure they remain healthy.
 With front teeth bonding, it is advised not to bite down on particularly hard food.